anhkhoadx/ProximalAPI-Docs/READNOTES.md

 ###Data Security for the developer

-Costom pins use complex pin types which can be up to 256 character hashes, and the data in the pin can be strictly
+Costom pins use complex pin types which can be up to 256 character hashes and this serves as the security token for the developer.
+No one can query your pins back without explicitily asking for your pin type.
+The longer and more complex your pin type, the more secure it is.
+You may also choose to share or make obvious pin types.
+The data in the pin can be strictly